nullscreen/yt/README.md

 * retrieve the views of a video by embedded player location
 * retrieve the views of a video by related video
 * retrieve the views of a video by device type
-* retrieve the viewer percentage of a video by gender and age group
+* retrieve the viewer percentage of a video by gender, by age group or by both
 * retrieve data about live-streaming videos
 * retrieve the advertising options of a video